 Given that people need dogs, where are they supposed to get great ones from?

 - Shelters?
 There are many wonderful dogs in shelters, but also many more that are not well suited to life in most homes due to inappropriate (e.g. large, energetic) breed, or problem behaviors arising from a poor start in life which are often difficult to resolve and at times even dangerous.
+What that translates to is an actual shortage of adoptable dogs in shelters, compared to demand.

 - Puppy mills are another place you wouldn’t want to get a puppy from.
 The trauma dogs suffer in such places has been shown to scar them for life.
 There’s nothing wrong with making money from dog breeding, but this is definitely not the way to do it!